 Justification: The CSC is a well-characterized multi-protein complex with a defined composition and function in motile cilia across eukaryotes.
 It has been the subject of numerous studies since its identification in Chlamydomonas (PMID:21613541).
 No GO CC term currently exists for this complex.
 Having a term would allow annotation of CFAP61, CFAP91, and CFAP251 as part_of the CSC.

-Parent term: dynein complex
+Parent term: axoneme

 Supporting Evidence: